akhadianharnowo/Dr.H/index.md

 ### Why taking DA 348 course?

 In DA 348, students will learn Python programming for data analytics.
-Python programming opens the door to many opportunities:
+Python programming **opens the door to many opportunities**:
 1. Python advances your problem-solving skills and is relatively easy to learn

 2. Advances business/ data analytics career or get higher salary